1-888-303-7245 (PAIL)

 Resources for Families

 If you have medically related questions surrounding your loss or any feelings you may be experiencing, visit a healthcare provider or make an appointment with your family doctor if you have one.
-He/she can help answer any questions you have regarding physical or mental health.
+They can help answer any questions you have regarding physical or mental health.

 Distress & Crisis Supports

-If you need help in an emergency or are in crisis:
+If you need help in an emergency:

 Booklets for Families